atecon/kmeans/src/kmeans_help.md

 # kmeans Package

-This package includes functionalities to identify unknown clusters of multidimensional data using the well known (at least in the machine-learning field) kmeans algorithm.
+This package includes functionalities to identify unknown clusters of multidimensional data using the well known (at least in the machine-learning field) k-means algorithm.

-The kmeans algorithm divides a set of `N` samples `X` into `k` disjoint clusters `C`, each described by the mean of the samples in the cluster.
+The k-means algorithm divides a set of `N` samples `X` into `k` disjoint clusters `C`, each described by the mean of the samples in the cluster.
 The means are called the cluster centroids.

 The objective is to minimize some loss.
 For instance, the objective is to minimize "inertia", or within-cluster sum-of-squares criterion in case of the Euclidean distance function.